 You can change the colour later and copy colour by Dropper.

+Re-Colour allows you to change the colour of curves later.
 You can change colour by selecting Re-Colour from palette-side or brush-side menu, picking up colour from colour palette and then pulling the trigger with the brush tip close to where you change colour.

+Dropper allows you to copy colour and brush setting you want from other objects.
+Use it as you add an object with the same colour.
 You can copy colour and brush setting by selecting “Dropper” from pallet-side or brush-side shortcuts and pulling the brush-side trigger at where you want to copy from.

 Background colour and Lighting

 You can change the impression of your drawings by adjusting the background colour and lighting.